Renee Gross

 About Renee Gross

 Renee is a senior health policy consultant in the Institute for Health Policy at Kaiser Permanente.
-In her role, Renee leads the organization’s mental health initiative and provides content and strategy expertise on a variety of health care topics, including food security, mental health services in schools, child trauma and resiliency, and trends in Medicaid.
+In her role, Renee leads the organization’s mental health initiative and provides content and strategy expertise on a variety of health care topics, including food security, behavioral health services in schools, child trauma and resiliency, and trends in Medicaid.
 She also manages research projects, tracks policy developments, and facilitates conversations among internal and external experts in the field.
-In 2023, Renee is closely following the Medicaid redetermination process and emerging mental health workforce issues.
+In 2024, Renee is following emerging health care topics such as AI use and safety, food is medicine interventions, and mental health workforce issues.

 Institute for Health Policy Articles